Between the Buttons

 What do you do when you’re not on Phonic FM?

 I’m an occasional artist, writer and musician, and a director of the TAAG gallery in Teignmouth.
-I’ll be doing a Totnesian version of my show on Soundart Radio from summer 2019.
+I also do a Totnesian version of my show called Strange Days on Soundart Radio.

 How do radio presenters do it?